solita/solita.github.com/_posts/2024-01-16-owasp-top10-with-abstract-examples-part-2.md

 title: OWASP top ten 2021 explained with non-technical examples, </br>Part 2
 author: petteri.poyhtari
 excerpt: >
-   How could we better make the most typical risks of web applications aware of all project personnel, in order to improve the quality of the entire web infrastructure.
+   How could we make the most typical risks of web applications aware of all project personnel, to improve the quality of the entire web infrastructure?
 Part 2 blog post about OWASP top 10 with physical world analogies.
 tags:
  - DevSecOps
  - InfoSec